kevald1963/milestone-4-walkabout/README.md

 - Paid-for address data loads will be available to all customers, even for those with the free product.
 They wil only be limited by the number of devices their base product allows.

-**How the app operates - or should!**
+**Design Considerations**

-The purpose of the app is to earn revenue by providing a convenient data service to organisations involved in leafleting, canvassing and surveying campaigns.
+The purpose of the app is to earn revenue by providing a convenient data service to individuals, businesses or organisations involved in leafleting, canvassing and surveying campaigns.

-The app is well-developed but from a real world point of view it is still a prototype.
+The app is fairly well-developed for the purposes of meeting the project criteria, but from a real world point of view it is still a prototype.
 It currently only caters for one customer organisation.
 Obviously, it will need to cater for many if it is going to earn any serious revenue.

-It is absolutely crucial that data does not get mixed up between customers, so a separate schema for each may need to be created for each at the time of them subscribing.
+It is absolutely crucial that data does not get mixed up between different customers so, for future development, I am reluctant to allow data from separate customers to share the same database tables, even if the data could be kept 'separate' programatically.
+It will only take one silly human error for data to get mixed up and ruin the app's reputation in the market place.

+So for this reason, I am intending that a separate database schema for each customer is only created at the time of them subscribing to a product.
+Such schemas will not be created for visitors to the app, who are mainly checking it for suitability, even if they have registered with the app.

+Even schemas created for subscribed customers, especially those signing up for the free product, need to be monitored because if the app has cost them nothing, they may decide not use it and leave the schema dormant.
+A housekeeping policy would have to be in place to archive or delete such schemas after a certain period of time has elapsed.
+A warning would have to be issued by email to the customer about such action beforehand.

+*Operation - how the app is intended to work*

-Here is the typical expected scenario for a new customer looking for an app for their campaigning needs:
+Below is a typical scenario for a new customer looking for an app for their campaigning needs.
+Most, but not all, of this is currently catered for in the app.

 - They browse the site for information about the app without registering to begin with.

 - They want to try, or buy, the app, so register on the site first.
 Alternatively, they select a product, view it in the cart and try to check it out.
-If they have not registered then they will be asked to do so at that point before being allowed to proceed.
+If they have not registered, then they will be asked to do so at that point before being allowed to proceed.
+At this stage they are regarded as a Guest user with only limited permissions on the system.

 - They enter their order and make payment.